-Children with high levels of empathy tend to make better progress in school and be less aggressive, better liked, and more socially skilled.

-Skills for Learning

-Children who can self-regulate are better able to participate in and benefit from learning.

-Emotion Management

-Children who can recognize strong emotions and calm them down cope better and are less likely to be aggressive.

-Friendship Skills and Problem Solving

-- Children who can solve conflicts with peers are less likely to be impublied or aggressive.
-Impulsive or aggressive.
-Impulsive behavior can affect their success in school and life.
+Empathy - Children with high levels of empathy tend to make better progress in school aggressive, better liked, and more socially skilled. en with high of empathy on make better ess in school e less sive, better and more Emotion Management - Children who can recognize strong emotions and calm them down cope better and are less likely to be aggressive.
+Friendship Skills and Problem Solving • Children who can solve conflicts with peers are less likely to be impulsive or aggressive.
+Impulsive or aggressive affect their success in school and life.